Sz-Daniel/Tarkony/README.md

 ### `APICalls.ts`

-For direct usage, parameterized custom hooks from `graphQLClient.ts`, are available as Single query functions.
+For direct usage, parameterized custom hooks from `graphQLClient.ts`, are available as Single query hook functions.

 ### `CategoryMenu.tsx`

 This component handles category selection, allowing the user to browse items by category.
+It uses an intermediate parallel category processing, which collects the names of all child categories at every level under the selected category, and based on this, displays all related items across all levels of the selected category.

 ### `ItemList.tsx`

 This displays items from the selected category.
-Data is retrieved from QueryData, fetched by dataShow.
+Data is retrieved from QueryData.
 The query format is intentionally concise to avoid overloading the system, as there are 4000+ items, each with extensive associated data.
 The list includes several MUI components, most notably:

-Paginator

-Accordion: many details per item are displayed in collapsible panels, keeping the UI clean
+Paginator many details per item are displayed in collapsible panels, keeping the UI clean

 ItemDetails (see below)